gekographe/cv-1/README.md

 Interests
 ---------

+Code readability and refactoring

 Usability and UI design

-Test driven development and acceptance testing

-Code readability and refactoring
+Typography

 New web technologies